Karthik-B-06/react-native-segmented-control/README.md

 - [ ] Customisable Text Styles
 - [ ] Make it work in Landscape mode
 - [ ] Custom Animation Spring Config
+- [ ] `handlePress` can be in a useCallback to prevent the closure from being created on every re-render.

 ## Contributing
 Pull requests are always welcome!
 Feel free to open a new GitHub issue for any changes that can be made.